Analysis | Karl Rove was a warrior in the GOP’s voter fraud crusades. Even he says it’s over for Trump.

 Before then, Rove repeatedly cited voter fraud as a significant issue in U.S. elections.

-On the eve of Bush’s 2004 reelection, Rove appeared on Fox News and said, “We know particularly in Ohio, but in a lot of the other key battleground states, there has been a lot of voter registration fraud.
+On the eve of Bush’s 2004 reelection, Rove appeared on Fox News and said: “We know particularly in Ohio, but in a lot of the other key battleground states, there has been a lot of voter registration fraud.
 We don’t want that to turn into voter fraud on Election Day.”

 He added: “There are multiple registrations on the rolls.
 There are felons who are ineligible to vote who are registered on the rolls.”